Find out how your age affects your nutritional needs, and what you should be eating for a healthy, balanced diet...

 Slash the sat fat – As we age, our body’s energy requirement decreases.
 Body fat gets deposited when we take in too many calories and don’t burn enough in our everyday life.
 Include monounsaturated and polyunsaturated fats from nuts, seeds and their oils instead of too much saturated fat in animal products.

-Phytoestrogens - Soya based foods such as tofu, miso and tempeh may help reduce some of the unpleasant symptoms associated with the menopause.
+Phytoestrogens - There's still a lot for us to learn about phytoestrogens but if you are stuggling with menopausal symptoms, consider including soya-based foods such as tofu, miso and tempeh – they may help reduce hot flushes, improve cardiovascular health and bone density.
 Eating 15-25g of soya protein a day may help reduce blood cholesterol levels.
-Use tofu instead of beef in stir-fries and pour calcium-enriched soya milk on your cereal.
-If soya isn’t your thing, other sources of phytoestrogens include lentils, beansprouts, peanuts, linseeds and sweet potatoes.
+Use tofu in stir-fries and pour calcium-enriched soya milk on your cereal.
+If soya isn’t your thing, other sources of phytoestrogens include lentils, beansprouts, peanuts, flaxseeds and sweet potatoes.

 Omega-3 fats – Aim to eat three portions of omega-3 rich foods a week as these can help to keep bones and heart healthy.
 Remember canned fish such as salmon, sardines and mackerel offer value for money and are omega-3 rich (but not canned tuna).
 Other sources include omega-3 enriched eggs, nuts and seeds like chia and flaxseed.